Exact Solutions with Asymptotically Flat Galactic Rotation Curves: Introduction

+For our purpose here, it is sufficient to assume that there exists an energy-momentum tensor whose origin could in principle be either an imperfect matter fluid or pure geometry.
+However, to be specific, we restrict ourselves here to the confines of Einstein gravity with matter.

+With this, we find a new class of galactic spacetime geometries as solutions to the field equations.
+These are parametrized by the limiting rotational velocity at the asymptotic distance far beyond luminous matter, and the spatially averaged equation of state parameter.
+Important observational implications involving the slope of the rotation curve and the gravitational deflection of light are also discussed.
+Furthermore, we explicitly demonstrate that there exists at least one class of extra dimensional theories \cite{sengupta,sengupta1}, namely, gravity theory with an extra dimension of zero proper length, which naturally admits some of these solutions as special cases.

 In the next section, we first formulate the dynamical equations for the spherically symmetric galactic spacetimes, before finding explicit solutions for galactic geometries.
 The resulting rotation curves and the properties of the stress-energy components are elucidated.
-This is followed by an analysis of the deflection of light passing through the galactic spacetime solutions so obtained.
+Next we discuss a few examples of the generic galactic geometries so obtained.
+This is followed by an analysis of the structure of the rotation curve containing an explicit formula for its slope, as well as of the deflection of light passing through the galactic halo.
+We also elucidate an intriguing connection between the solutions obtained here to extra dimensional gravity.
 The concluding section contains a summary of results and a few relevant remarks.
+In Appendix A, we demonstrate how to determine explicitly the integration constants encoding the solutions.
+The implications associated with the energy conditions are discussed in Appendix B.